SAFEHR-data/PIXL/README.md

 PIXL is intended run on one of the [GAE](https://github.com/SAFEHR-data/Book-of-FlowEHR/blob/main/glossary.md#gaes)s and comprises several services orchestrated by [Docker Compose](https://docs.docker.com/compose/).

-To get access to the GAE, [see the documentation on Slab](https://uclh.slab.com/posts/gae-access-7hkddxap)
+To get access to the GAE, [see the documentation on Slab](https://uclh.slab.com/posts/gae-access-7hkddxap).
+Please request access to the link and add further details in a [new blank issue](https://github.com/SAFEHR-data/PIXL/issues/new).

 ## Installation